Transport Tycoon: Reception

 Upon release Transport Tycoon received significant critical acclaim from contemporary PC reviewers, they viewed it as an evolution and major improvement over Railroad Tycoon.
 SimCity 2000 was a frequent comparison point and Transport Tycoon was regarded as MicroProse's answer to the Maxis game.
 Critics praised in particular its addictive gameplay, mechanical depth, graphical fidelity and detail, sound effects and music.
 In contrast, they were more divided on the user interface, and A.I. opponents.
 The most uniform criticism was reserved for the game manual, for the inadequate information it provided to new players.

+The game's SVGA graphical fidelity and animations received the most widespread praise, with some calling it one the best looking games on the platform at the time.
+Both branches of PC Gamer were highly positive, with the American edition describing it as a virtual world that "comes to life" in "stunning realism and detail" and called the animation "incredible".
+The British reviewer called the SVGA graphics "superb" which are "lovely drawn" and "highly detailed".
+Edge stated that the graphics were "wonderful".
+PC Zone praised the "gloriously" high-resolution isometric graphics, writing that were "incredibly neat and detailed" and comparing it favourably to SimCity 2000 and Railroad Tycoon.
+Computer and Video Games proclaimed it was the best looking sim game around, stating that it was "superbly detailed", that was "unbearably cute" to look at and "beautifully animated".
+PC Review also highlighted the presentation saying that game offers some of the "best presentation techniques" PC owners have access to, although he expressed some frustrations with the "slightly fuzzy nature" of the isometric landscapes when using the terraforming controls.

 A reviewer for Next Generation gave the DOS version four out of five stars, commenting, "The best economic sim since Civilization, Microprose's new Transport Tycoon has all the features of Sid Meier's Railroad Tycoon mixed with the look and ease of Maxis' SimCity 2000 and a host of new features ... that give the game a feel that is all its own."
 He further lauded the game for its graphics, "pleasant" music, sound effects, addictive play, and realistic simulation of the growth of cities and towns.

 Next Generation reviewed the Transport Tycoon Scenario, rating it three stars out of five, and stated that "A solid upgrade for a great game."